NorthernMechatronics/tflm_digits/README.md

 resolver.AddQuantize();
 ```

-If you choose to use an operation either not currently within AllOpsResolver -- that is, it exists in Tensorflow Core but not in Tensorflow Lite, you must first verify whether (Tensorflow Lite already supports it)[https://www.tensorflow.org/mlir/tfl_ops].
+If you choose to use an operation either not currently within AllOpsResolver -- that is, it exists in Tensorflow Core but not in Tensorflow Lite, you must first verify whether [Tensorflow Lite already supports it](https://www.tensorflow.org/mlir/tfl_ops).
 If it exists, you need to quantize the model with that given operation after training, and explicitly declare it using tflite::MicroMutableOpResolver AddCustom().
-If you need to create a custom operator, you will need to follow the steps in (building and testing your own)[https://www.tensorflow.org/lite/guide/ops_compatibility] before importing it into the model.
-(Tensorflow Lite does not recommend building your own operations)[https://www.tensorflow.org/lite/guide/ops_compatibility] unless needed for performance and size reasons.
+If you need to create a custom operator, you will need to follow the steps in [building and testing your own](https://www.tensorflow.org/lite/guide/ops_compatibility) before importing it into the model.
+[Tensorflow Lite does not recommend building your own operations](https://www.tensorflow.org/lite/guide/ops_compatibility) unless needed for performance and size reasons.

 If you add `#include "tensorflow/lite/micro/all_ops_resolver.h"`, you will declare the all_ops_resolver before declaring the interpreter:
 `static tflite::AllOpsResolver resolver;`.